Christians love, honor, and serve JESUS CHRIST.

 Will we care for the poor and needy?
 Will we love each other?
 Will we tolerate differences?
 Will we assemble to encourage, build up, and console one another?
 Will we conduct our assemblies in a way that brings unbelievers to their knees in worship?
 Will we put each other's interests ahead of our own for the sake of the Kingdom?
 Will we join God in pursuing his mission to redeem a lost and hurting world?

 Will we teach a gospel of faith in Jesus so powerful that it drives us to a love for others that draws the world to Jesus a gospel so powerful that nothing else counts for anything.

 Jay Guin is the author of The Holy Spirit and Revolutionary Grace: God's antidotes for division within the Churches of Christ and the blog OneInJesus.info.
 He graduated from David Lipscomb College in 1975 and the University of Alabama School of Law in 1978.
 He now practices law in Tuscaloosa, Alabama.
 Jay is an elder with the University Church of Christ and married to Denise Hendrix Guin, with four sons, Chris, Jonathan, Tyler, and Philip.
-Jay can be contacted at [firstname.lastname@example.org].
-AN ADDITIONAL NOTE added 12/9/11.: Jay is seriously wrong in understanding the new birth of water and spirit.
+Jay can be contacted at [email@example.com].
+AN ADDITIONAL NOTE added 12/9/11.: Jay may be seriously wrong in understanding the new birth of water and spirit.
 He thinks sinners are saved the instant they believe in Jesus as Lord.
 Baptism is not involved, as I understand Jay.
 The Spirit is poured out on each new believer, and then the believer is saved.
 Peter was simply mistaken in telling sinners what they needed to do.
 All they needed to do was believe in Jesus.
 His position is that sinners are saved by faith alone.
 No need for any action to obey the gospel!
 Compare that with Acts 2:37,38.